Different Perspectives on FLP Impossibility: System Model

-A consensus protocol operates within a completely asynchronous system of $ N $ process $(N \geq 5)$.
+A consensus protocol operates within a fully asynchronous system of $ N $ process $(N \geq 5)$.
 The protocol cannot make any assumptions about relative speed of processes, about delay time in delivering a message, or about order of delivery of messages, and also cannot detect the death of a process.
-So it is impossible for one process to tell whether another process has died (stopped entirely) or it is just running very slowly.
+So it is impossible for a process to tell whether another process has died (stopped entirely) or it is running very slowly.

 Each process $P$ has an \textit{input register} $R^{In}$, an \textit{output register} $R^{Out}$, and an unbounded amount of internal storage.
 Register $R^{Out}$ is a vector of $N$ elements $R^{In}$: $R^{Out}=( R^{In}_{1},R^{In}_{2},...,R^{In}_{N} )$.